Decentralized convex optimization over time-varying graphs: a survey: Optimization

 Problems of type \eqref{eq:sum_type_problem_finite_sum} can be efficiently solved by stochastic methods that use additional knowledge of the sum-type structure.
 This class of algorithms is referred to as \textit{variance reduction} methods \cite{johnson2013accelerating,allen2016katyusha}.
 These methods compute the full gradient sum over all $f_i$ once in several iterations and make stochastic updates to the full gradient approximation afterwards.

 The complexity of variance reduction methods typically depends on the worst-case smoothness constant over summands.
 Let $L_{ij}$ be the smoothness constant of $f_{ij}$ and introduce

 In distributed optimization, variance reduction is done for time-static graphs \cite{hendrikx2020optimal}.
 The generalization to time-varying graphs is an open question.
-We think that a method for decentralized finite-sum optimization of smooth functions over time-varying networks may be done by combining Katyusha~\cite{allen2016katyusha} and ADOM/ADOM+ \cite{kovalev2021lower} or Acc-GT \cite{li2021accelerated}.
+Probably a method for decentralized finite-sum optimization of smooth functions over time-varying networks may be obtained by combining Katyusha~\cite{allen2016katyusha} and ADOM/ADOM+ \cite{kovalev2021lower} or Acc-GT \cite{li2021accelerated}.